Quantum Computing Threat: NIST PQC standards are here... how can you keep ahead?

 That’s why PQShield’s team of world-class experts have put together a white paper, introducing each of the key subfields of post-quantum cryptography – lattice-based, code-based, multivariate, hash-based and isogeny-based – and explaining how they work to protect sensitive information from quantum attacks.

-This technical overview will help you understand the different cryptographic solutions that are out there, along with their respective strengths and weaknesses, so you know exactly what you’re dealing with when it comes to choosing the solution that works best for your organization.
+This technical overview will help you understand the different cryptographic solutions that are out there, along with their respective strengths and weaknesses, so you know exactly what you’re dealing with when it comes to choosing what works best for your organization.

-The NIST Post-Quantum Cryptography Standardization Project began in 2016, and is now in its third and final selection round.
-In early 2022, NIST will announce final, official standards, and within two to three years, we can expect these to become a requirement for anyone working with the US government, and likely in other critical fields.
+The NIST Post-Quantum Cryptography Standardization Project began in 2016, with final, official standards announced in July 2022.
+Within two to three years, we can expect these to become a requirement for anyone working with the US government, and likely in other critical fields.

-As it stands, there are fifteen schemes under consideration by NIST: seven finalists and eight alternates.
 Each differs slightly in its design and practicality.
-Having contributed two of the seven finalist algorithms, PQShield’s team is uniquely positioned to explain how they work.
+But having contributed to every single one of the selected algorithms, PQShield’s team is uniquely positioned to explain how they work.

-In this white paper, you can find out more about each of the fifteen schemes, and compare key aspects such as bandwidth cost, computational cost, hardness assumptions, and more.
-It’s a practical view of post-quantum schemes, some of which will become standards for years to come.
+In this white paper, you can find out more about each of NIST’s chosen algorithms, and compare key aspects such as bandwidth cost, computational cost, and hardness assumptions.
+It’s a practical view of post-quantum schemes which will be used for years to come.

 Putting your best foot forward